Vector Calculus II

-Continuation of the study of vector analysis for science and engineering students.
-Includes double and triple integrals with applications to area, volume and center of mass; introduction to vector analysis including divergence, curl, line integrals and work, surface integrals; conservative fields and the theorems of Green and Stokes.
-A graphing calculator is required.
-TI-83 or TI-84 recommended.
-Basic computer skills required.
+Continues the study of vector analysis for science and engineering students.
+Includes double and triple integrals with applications to area, volume, and center of mass; introduction to vector analysis including divergence, curl, line integrals and work, surface integrals; conservative fields and the theorems of Green and Stokes.
+Uses graphing technology.

-2. Students will apply double and triple integrals in applications such as area, volume, surface area, and center of mass.
+- Applications of double and triple integrals for finding volume, surface area, mass and center of mass

 General education/Related instruction lists